 - Clear your dinner plate for the week

 - Unload the dishwasher for you

-- Read you a book
+- Read you a book at night

 - Make your bed for two days

 - Eat your vegetables one night at dinner so that you don’t have to, but you still get a snack (our kids loved this choice!)